ibankio/creditchain/libra2-move/framework/libra2-framework/doc/genesis.md

 <tr>
 <td>2</td>
-<td>Addresses ranging from 0x0 - 0xa should be reserved for the framework and part of aptos governance.</td>
+<td>Addresses ranging from 0x0 - 0xa should be reserved for the framework and part of libra2 governance.</td>
 <td>Critical</td>
 <td>The function genesis::initialize calls account::create_framework_reserved_account for addresses 0x0, 0x2, 0x3, 0x4, ..., 0xa which creates an account and authentication_key for them.
 This should be formally verified by ensuring that at the beginning of the genesis::initialize function no Account resource exists for the reserved addresses, and at the end of the function, an Account resource exists.</td>
 <td>Formally verified via <a href="#high-level-req-2">initialize</a>.</td>